galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # Background on data

 The datasets consist of twelve FASTQ files, generated through the Illumina NovaSeq 6000 sequencing system.
-The samples were obtained by RNA sequencing on PANC1 cell line samples.
+Half of the samples were obtained from PANC1 tumour lines, and the rest from control cells.
 The protocol used for extracting the samples includes the depletion of rRNAs by subtractive hybridization, a general strategy for mRNA enrichment in RNA-seq samples.
 For this training we will use a reduced set of reads, in order to speed up the analysis.
 The original datasets are available in the NCBI SRA database, with the accession number [PRJNA542693](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA542693).

 ## Get data